COVID-19 - advice for licensed drivers

 Private hire operators aren’t under any obligation to enter into a contract to provide a vehicle for anybody provided any such refusal is not based on a protected characteristic under the Equality Act 2010 (section 4 - age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; sexual orientation).
 Once bookings are accepted, a contract is in place to provide a vehicle and driver for that hiring.
 It is recommended operators establish if customers have any COVID-19 related symptoms or concerns at the time of booking.

 If on arriving at the pickup point, the driver sees that the passenger is displaying obvious symptoms of coronavirus then they may feel it is not safe to carry that passenger.
 In this case, drivers need to discuss with their operator with the contract for hire being between the hirer and the operator (there is also a contract between the operator and the driver which will need to be considered as well) how to proceed with the booking.
 As with hackney carriage drivers journey requests can be refused if passengers refuse to wear facemasks.
 Drivers are entitled to consider their own protection, health and safety.

 - What about our business/income?

-Hackney carriage and private hire drivers are not legally required to be working presently.
-It is appreciated drivers need to make a living and it is for individual drivers to decide whether they are prepared to take the risks associated with providing taxi and private hire services at this time.
-Members of the public rely on taxi and private hire services for transport and presently licensed services forms a vital form of transport for many including journeys to and from hospitals, surgeries and for essential shopping trips.
+It is appreciated that hackney carriage and private hire drivers need to make a living and it is for individual drivers to decide whether they are prepared to take the risks associated with providing taxi and private hire services at this time.

-The government are considering support measures for self-employed persons and expected to make an announcement about this shortly.
+The government previously issued announcements on support measures for self-employed persons.
 If you require guidance on the financial aid available from central government, please review the following pages: